-We believe in whole body wellness.
+We believe in whole body wellness for you and your pet.
 A healthy and balanced lifestyle for dogs includes more than supplements, food, and love.
 Just like humans, our furry friends benefit from low-impact exercise.
 We recently had a wonderful opportunity to interview Brittany Polecastro from Natural Healing Whole Dog Wellness in Chicago, a hydrotherapy facility.
 Listen to the full interview here and read about their clients case studies here.

 Hydrotherapy is Greek for “water healing” and it’s not new – but hydrotherapy for dogs is starting to gain popularity.

 It was originally used on horses and racing Greyhounds but is now available for dogs and cats in the United States, Canada, Japan, Western Europe, and the United Kingdom.